grafana/xk6-client-tracing/README.md

 # xk6-client-tracing

+> ### ⚠️ In Development
+>
+> This project is **in development** and changes a lot between commits.
+Use at your own risk.

 This extension provides k6 with the required functionality required to load test distributed tracing backends.

-> :warning: This extension is in development and is not yet ready for use.

 ## Getting started

-To start using k6 with the extension ensure you have the prerequisites:
+To start using k6 with the extension, ensure you have the prerequisites:

 - [Go toolchain](https://go101.org/article/go-toolchain.html)
 - Git